ReflectCxx/ReflectionTemplateLibrary-CPP/docs/RTL_SYNTAX_AND_SEMANTICS.md

 👉 Note
 > *The `function<..signature..>` and `method<..signature..>` template parameters are primarily for overload resolution.
 They tell RTL exactly which overload of a function or method you mean to register.*

-With these constructs – namespaces, non-member functions, overloads, records `(pod/class/struct)`, constructors, and methods – you now have the full registration syntax for RTL.
-Together, they allow you to build a complete reflective model of your C++ code.

 ---

 ## Querying the Metadata